MicrosoftDocs/bi-shared-docs/amo/programming-amo-fundamental-objects.md

  "**Data source=**\<server name>".

- For a more information about connection string, see <xref:Microsoft.SqlServer.Management.Common.OlapConnectionInfo.ConnectionString%2A>.
+ For a more information about connection string, see `<xref:Microsoft.SqlServer.Management.Common.OlapConnectionInfo.ConnectionString%2A>`.

-### Validating the Connection
+### Validating the connection

- Before programming the <xref:Microsoft.AnalysisServices.Server> objects, you should verify that you are still connected to the server.
+ Before programming the `<xref:Microsoft.AnalysisServices.Server>` objects, you should verify that you are still connected to the server.
 The following code sample shows you how to do it.
-The sample assumes that `svr` is a <xref:Microsoft.AnalysisServices.Server> object that exists in your code.
+The sample assumes that `svr` is a `<xref:Microsoft.AnalysisServices.Server>` object that exists in your code.

 ```
 if ( (svr != null) && ( svr.Connected))